How to Use Tarot Cards for Personal Readings

 Conclusion

 Tarot cards are a powerful mirror.
 They don't dictate your fate; they provide a new lens through which to view your options and your self.
-Your personal readings will deepen with practice and consistency.
+If you’re wondering how to use tarot cards for beginners, your personal readings will deepen with practice and consistency.
 The more you engage, the more easily you'll recognize the wisdom that was inside you all along.
 Ready to start?
 Pick a question, choose the three-card "Situation-Action-Outcome" spread, and draw your first cards.
 Happy reading!